brknapp/Project_1/README.md

 The line helps us see that there are two peaks, one at around 1988 and one around 2006.

+### Scatterplot

-Now, lets make a scatterplot:
+Now, lets make a scatterplot comparing the amount of money a movie makes at the Box Office to the average rating:

 ``` r
 A <- formatted_data %>%